7 Household Items That Should Never Be Flushed Down the Toilet

 Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

 Yes.
-Products for feminine hygiene do not disintegrate in water, and could cause blockages in your sewer pipes.
+Female hygiene products don’t break down in water and may cause blockages to your sewer pipes.

-Yes, many "flushable" wipes don’t actually break down easily and may cause clogs in your pipes.
+Many "flushable" wipes don’t really break down and can cause clogs in your pipes.

-No. Baby wipes should not be flushed into the toilet since they won’t dissolve quickly and could cause obstructions.
+No. Baby wipes shouldn’t be flushed down the drain since they are not able to dissolve well and can cause obstructions.

-No. Paper towels are thicker than toilet paper, and they will not break down so easily, resulting in the possibility of clogging your plumbing system.
+No. Paper towels are thicker than toilet paper and will not break down as quickly, causing potential clogs in the plumbing system.

-What about medications?
-Should I flush them through the toilet?
+What are the implications of medications?
+Should I flush them in the toilet?

-No. Medications can contaminate our waterways, which is why it’s crucial to dispose of them correctly by taking them to a designated location for disposal.
+No. Medicines can be harmful to our waterways.
+Therefore, it’s vital to dispose them correctly by taking these to designated place for drop-off.

-If you’re faced with an unblocking drain, don’t be afraid to contact our professional plumbing assistance by calling Sydney Blocked Drains Plumber .
-We provide unblocking blocked drains, drain clearing, CCTV drain inspection, and pipe relining services to ensure that your home is free of drainage problems.
-Call us today for an appointment.
+If you find yourself dealing with the problem of a blocked drain Do not hesitate to contact our professional plumbing assistance by calling Sydney Blocked Drains Plumber .
+We can help you unblock blocked drains drainage clearing, CCTV drain inspection as well as pipe relining services to make sure your home is not impacted by plumbing issues.
+Contact us today to set up an appointment.

 Additional Information